UNLOCK

 We are very grateful to all those who support Unlock through our London walk.
 Your contributions make our work possible.

-As well as raising up to 50% of the money that we need to fund our work each year, our sponsored walk is intended to raise the awareness of Christians from often more affluent areas of the UK to the potential (and problems) of urban churches.
+As well as raising up to 50% of the money that we need to fund our work each year, our sponsored walk is intended to raise the awareness of Christians from often more affluent areas of the UK to the potential (and the challeneges) of ministry in urban locations.

 The walk's circular route visits several church checkpoints, representing a variety of denominations.
 Members of each church community are encouraged to be available to welcome walkers and a factsheet is provided.